0x20/hackerspace-blueprint/order/decision.md

 * therefore the board must consist of an uneven amount of members: 3, 5, 7, ...

 ## Members group
-When a conflict/problem can not be resolved between individuals or when it impacts the group, a decision is required by the group.
 Below outlines the decision making model to be used by this group.

 | PLAN/TIME   |  ACTION | VOTE |
 | ------------------------------- |:------------------------------:| --------------:|